avolve-dao/avolve/README.md

 Avolve DAO is an evolving, open research and documentation hub dedicated to personal, collective, and ecosystem transformation.
 Our mission is to transparently share experiments, user journeys, governance lessons, and real-world impact—empowering all stakeholders to co-create the future of regenerative organizations.

 ## Purpose & Approach
-- **Purpose:** To transform individuals, communities, and ecosystems through open research, gamified engagement, and transparent governance.
+- **Purpose:** To transform individuals, collectives, and ecosystems through open research, gamified engagement, and transparent governance.
 - **Approach:** We document every major experiment, user story, and governance learning—sharing both successes and failures.
 - **Impact:** Real-world case studies, anonymized data, and actionable insights drive continuous improvement and collective wisdom.

 ## Platform Overview
-Avolve is a next-generation, tokenized platform designed to guide users and communities from their current state to their highest potential.
+Avolve is a next-generation, tokenized platform designed to guide users and collectives from their current state to their highest potential.
 The platform is built around:
 - **Magnetic Onboarding:** Personalized, gamified onboarding flows that celebrate every milestone.
 - **Fractal Token System:** A 10-token architecture aligning incentives at individual, collective, and ecosystem levels.
 - **Progressive Feature Unlocking:** Features become available as users and teams demonstrate engagement and impact.